Enhanced Zoom Security Options

 In addition to customizing your setting in advance, you can increase the security of your course or meeting by enabling the following features during your meeting.

-On April 8th, Zoom update added a feature called "Security" to the host toolbar.
+Zoom has a feature called "Security" in the host toolbar.

 Clicking on the security icon gives you quick access to control security settings during an active Zoom meeting, including: locking the meeting down, enabling the waiting room, allowing screen sharing, permitting chat, or allowing participants to change the name they display.
 These on the fly setting changes do not alter your account 's default settings-they just apply to the meeting you are running.